 After you’ve emerged from the water, you’ll bid farewell to the guide and be on your way to explore the rest of the Golden Circle.

-Nestled under the great Vatnajökull glacier is the Nature Reserve of Skaftafell, an area known for its stark natural contrasts of luscious forests, black sands and glistening glacier tongues.
+Nestled under the great Vatnajökull glacier is the Nature Reserve of Skaftafell, an area known for its stark natural contrasts of luscious forests, black sands, and glistening glacier tongues.
 Today, you’ll embark on a hike up one of these outlet glaciers, accompanied by a professional glacier guide.

 Your guide will lead you up the glacier and across the white expanse.
 Along the way, your guide will tell you about the formation of glaciers and the dangers they face due to climate change.
-You’ll witness periwinkle ice ridges and get to taste the clean glacial water which runs down in shallow crevasses.
+You’ll witness periwinkle ice ridges and get to taste the clean glacial water that runs down in shallow crevasses.

 Standing on top of the ancient ice and breathing in the crisp mountain air is an experience you will surely never forget.
-Surrounding you is nothing but green hills, blue mountain peaks and pearly-white glaciers.
+Surrounding you is nothing but green hills, blue mountain peaks, and pearly-white glaciers.

-After the tour, you can explore the stunning Vatnajökull National Park further with its striking waterfalls, jet-black beaches, and gorgeous glacier lagoons
+After the tour, you can further explore the stunning Vatnajökull National Park with its striking waterfalls, jet-black beaches, and gorgeous glacier lagoons.

-This is a tour bundle, meaning that those who book this package with three, unique tours are eligible for a 10% discount.
+This is a tour bundle, meaning that those who book this package with three unique tours are eligible for a 10% discount.
 Also, be aware that the Icelandic weather is notoriously unpredictable, so make sure to dress up appropriately.
-Please try to be at the designated meeting point for each tour at least ten minutes before you are due to begin so as to avoid any unnecessary delays.
+Please try to be at the designated meeting point for each tour at least ten minutes before you are due to begin to avoid any unnecessary delays.